substratusai/vllm-docker/README.md

 The container image automatically detects the number of GPUs and sets `--tensor-parallel-size` to be equal to number of GPUs available.
+This is done in the `entrypoint.sh` script.

 ## Building
 ```